aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Function `create_with_existing_account_and_revoke_auth_key`

-Creates a new multisig account on top of an existing account and immediately rotate the origin auth key to 0x0.

-Note: If the original account is a resource account, this does not revoke all control over it as if any SignerCapability of the resource account still exists, it can still be used to generate the signer for the account.
+Creates a new multisig account on top of an existing account and immediately rotate the origin auth key to 0x0.<br/><br/> Note: If the original account is a resource account, this does not revoke all control over it as if any<br/> SignerCapability of the resource account still exists, it can still be used to generate the signer for the<br/> account.

 <pre><code>public entry fun create_with_existing_account_and_revoke_auth_key(multisig_address: address, owners: vector&lt;address&gt;, num_signatures_required: u64, account_scheme: u8, account_public_key: vector&lt;u8&gt;, create_multisig_account_signed_message: vector&lt;u8&gt;, metadata_keys: vector&lt;string::String&gt;, metadata_values: vector&lt;vector&lt;u8&gt;&gt;)<br/></code></pre>